Camilla is now officially known as Her Majesty the Queen Consort.

 The title also means she will be sat at King Charles's side at his coronation and will also be crowned.

-But who is a queen consort?
-In a nutshell, queen consort is a royal by marriage, the king's wife.
-It is a symbolic role, meaning she is queen while the king is on the throne, but would not inherit the throne after he dies.
+A queen consort is a royal by marriage, the king's wife.
+It is a symbolic role, meaning she is queen while the king is on the throne, but won't inherit the throne after he dies.

-When Prince William becomes king, after the death of Prince Charles, the Duchess of Cambridge will probably become Catherine, Queen Consort.
+When Prince William becomes king, after the death of King Charles, the Duchess of Cambridge will probably become Catherine, Queen Consort.

-Prince Charles's marriage to the Duchess of Cornwall is, famously, not his first.
-He was married to Diana, Princess of Wales from 1981 until 1996.
+King Charles's marriage to Camilla is, famously, not his first.
+He was married to Diana, Princess of Wales, from 1981 until 1996.

-He married Camilla in 2005, however the title of Princess of Wales was not passed on in the marriage because it was still strongly associated with Diana.
-Instead she became a duchess; Duchess of Cornwall is the female version of another of Prince Charles's titles.
+He married Camilla in 2005, however, the title of Princess of Wales was not passed on in the marriage because it was still strongly associated with Diana.
+Instead, Camilla became a duchess; Duchess of Cornwall was the female version of another of Charles's titles.

 "Camilla was not popular or well liked, [though] this has changed a lot since the marriage as Camilla has taken on a lot of patronages," historian and royal family expert Marlene Koenig explains in her blog.
 "Still, [there was] a lot of tension and anger among a certain element of the population, so it was decided that Camilla would be styled as the Duchess of Cornwall, even though, of course, she is the Princess of Wales."

 However, it has been suggested that behind palace doors it was decided Camilla would be known as Queen Consort years ago.